 Breakfast: While egg- and chorizo-stuffed burritos from taquerias like El Taco de Mexico may still constitute the consummate morning meal in Denver, one of the most notable things about the city’s rampant growth in recent years is the rise in breakfast options from around the world.
-Now you can start the day with another Mexican staple, huevos con machaca, alongside a michelada at La Machaca de Mi Amá; with a red bean bun and a matcha latte at Tokyo Premium Bakery; with Armenian coffee service and the savory pastry called ajarski at House of Bread; with raggmunk, or Swedish potato pancakes, and a cup of the Fjäll house blend at Kaffe Landskap; or with Chinese-inspired duck-confit congee (or, for that matter, Hawaiian loco moco) and Vietnamese coffee at Onefold.
+Now you can start the day with another Mexican staple, huevos con machaca, alongside a michelada at La Machaca de Mi Amá; with a red bean bun and a matcha latte at Tokyo Premium Bakery; with Armenian coffee service and the savory pastry called ajarski at House of Bread; with Swedish potato pancakes with lingonberries and a cup of the Fjäll house blend at Kaffe Landskap; or with Chinese-inspired duck-confit congee (or, for that matter, Hawaiian loco moco) and Vietnamese coffee at Onefold.

-Lunch: Of course, Mexican food is an equally sure bet for lunch around here, whether from a top-notch truck, like Kiké’s Red Tacos (among other top-notch taquerias) or a killer torta shop, like ATM.
-But so is pizza, be it Connecticut-style at White Pie, Detroit-style at Blue Pan, or Neapolitan-style at Marco’s Coal-Fired.
-And so are burgers: Go lowbrow with the JCB at historic hangout My Brother’s Bar or gourmet with the Shroom Luva’s at any of three Tap & Burger locations.
-For the health-conscious (not to mention time-strapped), there’s sustainable poke hut The Turtle Boat and vegetarian magnet Vital Root; for wallet watchers, there’s stuffed frybread at American Indian eatery Tocabe and moo tom yum at 9 Thai.
+Lunch: Of course, Mexican food is an equally sure bet for lunch around here, whether from a rocking truck like Kiké’s Red Tacos (among other top-notch taquerias) or a killer torta shop like ATM.
+But so is pizza, be it Connecticut-style at White Pie, Detroit-style at Blue Pan’s Congress Park location, or Chicago-style at Grabowski’s.
+And so are burgers: Go lowbrow with the JCB at historic hangout My Brother’s Bar or way gourmet with the beauties on deck at Apple Blossom or Chez Maggy.
+For the health-conscious (not to mention time-strapped), there’s sustainable poke hut The Turtle Boat and vegetarian magnet Vital Root; for wallet watchers, there’s stuffed frybread at American Indian eatery Tocabe and bánh mì at Vinh Xuong.
 But the lunch-friendly lists go on and on, from chicken shacks to crock spots.

 Happy Hour: Seems it’s always happy hour somewhere in the Mile High City, with specials on sips and snacks running practically around the clock at establishments of all kinds.
-Grape geeks (and interior-design nerds, for that matter) should check out the half-price pours Trellis Wine Bar; craft-brew buffs can soak up the suds at The Brutal Poodle for cheap and Champagne tastes on a beer budget need to know that they can make out like bandits after work at the otherwise pricey sushi sanctuary Uchi as well as steakhouse A5.
+Grape geeks (and interior-design nerds, for that matter) should check out the half-price pours Trellis Wine Bar; craft-brew buffs can soak up the suds at The Brutal Poodle for cheap; and Champagne tastes on a beer budget need to know that they can make out like bandits after work at the otherwise pricey sushi sanctuary Uchi as well as steakhouse A5.

 Dinner: Assuming you want to make every second of your time here count, there’s no better way to weigh your options for dinner than by perusing Eater Denver’s 38 Essential Restaurants.
 To name a few located outside the neighborhoods covered below: The Wolf’s Tailor, as its quirky name might suggest, delivers a culinary experience so eclectic it’s uncategorizable, not to mention unforgettable.
-Restaurant Olivia has made its name on gorgeous handmade pastas, ingenious cocktails like the sea salted–melon margarita, and highly polished service, while Fortune Wok to Table has built a cult following on the strength of its dumplings, noodles, and fried-rice plates.
+Restaurant Olivia has made its name on gorgeous handmade pastas, a seriously smart wine list, and highly polished service, while Fortune Wok to Table has built a cult following on the strength of its dumplings, noodles, and fried-rice plates.
 Specializing in its namesake stew, La Diabla Pozole y Mezcal has emerged as one of the city’s most exciting restaurants in recent years, Mexican or otherwise.
 And African Grill and Bar makes its guests feel right at home while taking their palates on an exhilarating trip to the owners’ homelands via plates of kelewele, egusi, yassa, and red red.

-Drinks: To build your bar-crawling itinerary, meanwhile, look no further than 25 Denver Essential Bars.
+Drinks: To build your bar-crawling itinerary, meanwhile, look no further than 24 Denver Essential Bars.
 There await historic dives like Charlie Brown’s Bar & Grill; first-class cocktail lounges such as Williams & Graham, Yacht Club, and Forget Me Not; and cozy nooks for niche drinkers, including natural-wine purveyor Noble Riot and serious sour- and wild-beer specialist Goed Zuur.
-Speaking of beer, they don’t call greater Denver “The Napa Valley of Beer” for nothing — not least because it’s home to the world-renowned Great American Beer Festival; a whirlwind tour of this year’s award-winning breweries could include Congress Park’s Cerebral, RiNo’s Our Mutual Friend, and Strange Craft in Lincoln Park.
+Speaking of beer, they don’t call greater Denver “The Napa Valley of Beer” for nothing — not least because it’s home to the world-renowned Great American Beer Festival; a whirlwind tour of its award-winning breweries could include Congress Park’s Cerebral, RiNo’s Our Mutual Friend, and Strange Craft in Lincoln Park.

 Late Night: And the party doesn’t have to stop there.
-Though this isn’t exactly a city that never sleeps, night owls will still find their share of roosts to rule, from rollicking K-pub Thank Sool Pocha to old-school 24/7 diner The Breakfast King.
+Though this isn’t exactly a city that never sleeps, night owls will still find their share of roosts to rule, from rollicking K-pub Thank Sool Pocha to chill hangout (and French dip specialist) Pony Up.

 Dining ’Hoods to Know In and Around Denver